hardzal/UPN-News-Web-Using-Codeigniter/procedural/README.md

     - PUT user.php?post=update&id=$id
     - DELETE user.php?post=delete&id=$id

-Before going to CRUD Procedural we have to create a database
+Before we going to CRUD Procedural we have to create a database

 ## first, CREATE DATABASE